Akron Children's Logo

 Getting Help From Others

-• Ask friends or relatives to pick things up for you at the market, stop by and hold your baby while you take a walk or a bath, or just give you an extra hand.
+• Ask friends or relatives to pick things up for you at the store, stop by and hold your baby while you take a walk or a bath, or just give you an extra hand.
 Or ask loved ones to drop off a meal.

 • Hire a neighborhood teen — or a cleaning service — to clean the house occasionally, if possible.

-When to Call the Doctor
+When Should I Call the Doctor?

-• have a fever of 100.4°F (38°C) or above
+• you have a fever of 100.4°F (38°C) or higher

-• soak more than one sanitary napkin an hour, pass large clots (larger than a quarter), or if the bleeding increases
+• you soak more than one sanitary napkin an hour, pass large clots (larger than a quarter), or if the bleeding increases

-• had a C-section or episiotomy and the incision becomes very red or swollen or drains pus
+• you had a C-section or episiotomy and the incision becomes very red or swollen or drains pus

-• have hot-to-the-touch, reddened, sore breasts or any cracking or bleeding from the nipple or areola (the dark-colored area of the breast)
+• you have hot-to-the-touch, reddened, sore breasts or any cracking or bleeding from the nipple or areola (the dark-colored area of the breast)

-• your vaginal discharge becomes foul-smelling
+• your vaginal discharge smells bad

-• have increasing pain in the vaginal area
+• pain increases in the vaginal area

-• have new or worsening belly pain
+• you have new or worse belly pain

-• have bad headaches or vision changes
+• you have bad headaches or vision changes

 While recovering from delivery can be a lot to handle, things will get easier.
 Before you know it, you will be able to fully focus on enjoying your new baby.